NHLBI-BCB/RNAseq_pmBrain_ASD/code/README.txt

 ## Explanation of Scripts for ASDPancortical Orion RNAseq Pipeline.
-Email jillhaney@g.ucla.edu for help.
+Email jillhaney@g.ucla.edu for help if needed.

 # Main Pipeline